Vernon in Jennings County, Indiana — The American Midwest (Great Lakes)

 Location.
 38° 59.08′ N, 85° 36.501′ W. Marker is in Vernon, Indiana, in Jennings County.
 Marker is at the intersection of Jackson Street (State Road 7) and Perry Street, on the left when traveling east on Jackson Street.
+Located on the South/East lawn of the Jennings County Courthouse in Vernon, Indiana.
 Touch for map.
-Located on the South/East lawn of the Jennings County Courthouse in Vernon, Indiana.
-Marker is at or near this postal address: 24 North Pike Street, Vernon IN 47282, United States of America.
+Touch for directions.

 Also see . . .

 1. Jonathan Jennings - Biographical Directory of the United States Congress.
 (Submitted on August 10, 2011, by Bill Pfingsten of Bel Air, Maryland.)

 2. Jonathan Jennings - Governors of Indiana.
 (Submitted on August 10, 2011, by Bill Pfingsten of Bel Air, Maryland.)